Postpartum Psychosis – the illness you’ve probably never heard of

 These days, there is certainly more awareness of postnatal depression (PND), but not as many people have heard of postpartum psychosis – an illness that can occur within days or even hours of giving birth.

 You may have seen some on-screen portrayals of the illness if you’re a soap fan.
 EastEnders fans, for example, will remember the scenes of Stacey’s struggles with postpartum psychosis following the birth of her little boy.
 And, more recently, Hollyoaks has worked on a postpartum psychosis storyline featuring the character Liberty.
-Action on Postpartum Psychosis (APP) worked closely with the programme teams to ensure an accurate portrayal, using TV as an impactful medium from which to raise awareness.
+Action on Postpartum Psychosis (APP) worked closely with the programme teams to ensure an accurate portrayal, using TV as an impactful medium to raise awareness.

 But to give you a clearer picture, APP has provided a snapshot of PP symptoms to help you understand what to look out for.